 ✲ Causal factors: trigging events, referrals, promotions, weather and exception reason dimensions

 ✲ Fact specific dimensions: transaction and event status descriptions

 ✲ Multi-valued dimensions: bridge tables, weighting factors, impact and 'correctly weighted' analysis

 ✲ Behaviour Tagging: modeling causation and outcome, dimensional overloading, step dimensions

 Attendees receive a course workbook, BEAM✲ agile dimensional modeling reference card and a copy of Agile Data Warehouse Design by Lawrence Corr and Jim Stagnitto.

-View our full public training schedule for 2017/8 or contact us via the email link below to arrange on-site training courses and workshops.
+View our full public training schedule for 2022/23 or contact us via the email link below to private team training and workshops.